 For the Gnostics, the ouroboros symbolized a unity with the divine.
 The head represented God, the Higher Power, or the spiritual realm and the tail represented human beings and the physical world.
 Nonetheless, the two are interconnected in unity and for eternity.

 In another part of the world, the Vikings told tales of a giant serpent named Jörmungandr who guarded Midgard, their name for Earth.
 Jörmungandr was one of the Norse god Loki’s three children.
 (The other two were the goddess Hel and the wolf Fenrir.)

-In Nordic engravings and other artwork, Jörmungandr is depicted as a giant serpent who has his tail in his mouth and encircles the world.
+In their engravings and other artwork, Nordic artists depicted Jörmungandr as a giant serpent who has his tail in his mouth and encircles the world.

-One has to wonder if the dragon-like Jörmungandr was inspired by the same auroral rings that could have inspired the people in China.
+One has to wonder if auroral rings that may have inspired the Chinese dragon also inspired the Vikings’ depictions of the dragon-like Jörmungandr.
 Indeed, the Vikings would have certainly observed the Northern Lights.

 Ouroboros in Hinduism

 The ouroboros symbol also made its way to India.
 According to Hindu mythology, the world is held up by four giant elephants who stand on an enormous turtle.
 And surrounding this massive assemblage is a gigantic snake holding his tail in his mouth.